JuliaDocs/Documenter.jl/docs/src/man/hosting.md

     uses just the `GITHUB_TOKEN` for authentication, it does not have the permission to trigger any further workflows jobs, and so the the documentation CI job never runs for the tag.

-    To work around that, TagBot should be [configured to use `DOCUMNTER_KEY`](https://github.com/marketplace/actions/julia-tagbot#ssh-deploy-keys) for authentication, by adding `ssh: ${{ secrets.DOCUMENTER_KEY }}` to the `with` section.
+    To work around that, TagBot should be [configured to use `DOCUMENTER_KEY`](https://github.com/marketplace/actions/julia-tagbot#ssh-deploy-keys) for authentication, by adding `ssh: ${{ secrets.DOCUMENTER_KEY }}` to the `with` section.
-    The full TagBot file could look as follows:
+    A complete TagBot workflow file could look as follows:

     ```yml
     name: TagBot